the neuroscience of reading

 Quick Takeaways

 Graphic from the Auditory Neuroscience Lab at Northwestern University.
-See their slide show about reading.

 recent studies